jasperanders/Bachelorthesis/Thesis/md/thesis.md

 Otherwise, as in a this first step we just replaced paper with a computer there are basically the same eforcements possible.
 Software such as the open source safe exam browser of the ETH Zürich (link) can be used to make other programs on the device inaccessible during the exam <cite>.
 So in theory e-exams can be just as safe as paper-based exams.
 In his paper <cite> found that many cheating methods in e-exams can be circumvised by simple measures.

-As I discussed earlyer cheating may not even be a big concern if exams rely on (partial) open book.
-Open book exams do not need restriction of resources.
-For an open book exam not even software has to be restricted on students devices.
+As I discussed earlyer cheating may not even be a big concern if exams rely on (partial) open-book. open-book exams do not need restriction of resources.
+For an open-book exam not even software has to be restricted on students devices.
 This has also the benefit, that such a system has less parts that must be maintained, thus being less prone to errors.

 ## From central to decentral e-exams